frictionlessdata/frictionless-py/docs/guides/validation-guide.md

 ## Pick/Skip Errors

 We can pick or skip errors by providing a list of error codes.
-For example:
+This is useful when you already know your data has some errors, but you want to ignore them for now.
+For instance, if you have a data table with repeating header names.
+Let's see an example of how to pick and skip errors:

 ```python goodread title="Python"
 from pprint import pprint